Why you need an SEO website audit of your website?

 SEO can be hard to understand.
 You have all this technical jargon to try and get your head around, plus you also need to work out how to implement the changes required.

-An SEO audit will help you better understand where your website’s SEO is at, and what you can do to improve your search ranking.
+An SEO website audit will help you better understand where your website’s SEO is at, and what you can do to improve your search ranking.

 SEO audits are a health check-up for your website